The Bankrate promise

 Pros and cons of a business line of credit

-A business line of credit can be an excellent and flexible solution for inconsistent cash flow in your small business.
+A small business line of credit can be an excellent and flexible solution for inconsistent cash flow in your small business.
+But like any form of financing, there are risks to consider.
 Comparing lenders to find a competitive rate and terms can save money over time.

 While credit limits may be lower than what you could get with a small business loan, funds are often available more quickly, and borrowers can return to the well repeatedly without needing to reapply for funding.